 Chatbots improve the customer experience before and upon arrival to the airport.
 That’s why the technology is being touted as the ultimate customer service tool, creating a positive customer experience that increases brand loyalty.

-03 of 3 Consolidating Travel Information
+Consolidating Travel Information

 Traditionally booking a flight means your flight details get spread across a number of different platforms and devices.
 Your purchase information remains on the airline’s website, confirmation details are delivered to your inbox, and your boarding pass is saved to your phone or printed and carried with you.
 Any updates to flights are likely to be sent via SMS.